CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 ---
-title: Monitor System Events
+title: Monitor System and TCA Events
 author: Cumulus Networks
 weight: 680
 toc: 4
 ---
 NetQ offers multiple ways to view your event status.
-The NetQ UI provides a graphical and tabular view and the NetQ CLI provides a tabular view of system events.
-System events include events associates with network protocols and services operation, hardware and software status, and system services.
+The NetQ UI provides a graphical and tabular view and the NetQ CLI provides a tabular view of system and threshold-based (TCA) events.
+System events include events associated with network protocols and services operation, hardware and software status, and system services.
+TCA events include events associated with digital optics, ACL and forwarding resources, interface statistics, resource utilization, and sensors.
 You can view all events across the entire network or all events on a device.
-For each of these, you can filter your view of system events based on event type, severity, and time frame.
+For each of these, you can filter your view of events based on event type, severity, and time frame.

+Refer to {{<link title="Configure Notifications" text="Configure Notifications">}} for information about configuring and managing these events.

 Refer to the {{<link title="NetQ UI Card Reference" text="NetQ UI Card Reference">}} for details of the cards used with the following procedures.

 Refer to the {{<link title="NetQ CLI Reference" text="NetQ CLI Reference">}} for details about commands used in the following procedures.

-{{< tabs "TabIDxxx" >}}

-{{< tab "NetQ UI" >}}

-{{< /tab >}}

-{{< tab "NetQ CLI" >}}

-{{< /tab >}}

-{{< /tabs >}}

-## Monitor All System Events Networkwide
+## Monitor All System and TCA Events Networkwide

-You can monitor all system events across the network with the NetQ UI and the NetQ CLI.
+You can monitor all system and TCA events across the network with the NetQ UI and the NetQ CLI.

 {{< tabs "TabID29" >}}